-The anticipated Liquidity support costs and Variable rate bond remarketing fees in the General Fund assume all bonds currently in a variable rate mode continue as such and that the auction rate bonds' auctions continue to fail, as has generally been the case since February 2008.
+The anticipated Liquidity support costs and Variable rate bond remarketing fees in the General Fund assume all bonds currently in a variable rate mode continue as such.
 Each year's arbitrage rebate projection is based on current arbitrage rebate calculations.
 The Corporation expects these estimates to change over time as the actual liability for any series of bonds will vary as interest rates and the amount of funds subject to rebate calculation change.
-Currently there are no arbitrage rebate liabilities projected during the Plan period.
+Currently, there are no arbitrage rebate liabilities projected during the Plan period.

-When applicable, the Plan is based upon the Corporation's restated fiscal year 2016-17 Annual Budget and future anticipated changes in expenses.
+When applicable, the Plan is based upon the Corporation's restated fiscal year 2017-18 Annual Budget and future anticipated changes in expenses.